Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Sobol-CPI

 \begin{theorem} Assuming additive innovation (\ref{ass:generalAssumpCondSampl}), that $m$ is Lipschitz and assumptions A1-A4 and B1-B3 in \cref{sect:proofTheo}, $\widehat{\psi}_\mathrm{SCPI}^j$ is nonparametric efficient. \end{theorem}

 Among the assumptions, those on the loss function have been shown by \citet{williamson2023general} to hold for standard losses, such as the quadratic loss or classification accuracy.
-We also require the usual $O(n^{-1/4})$ convergence rate for $\widehat{m}$ and $\widehat{\nu}_{-j}$, which is standard in semiparametric inference and can be achieved by common ML models under mild conditions.
+We also require the usual $O(n^{-1/4})$ convergence rate for $\widehat{m}$ and $\widehat{\nu}_{-j}$, which is standard in semiparametric inference.
+Note that this result holds for any conditional sampler $P'_j$ such that $\|\widetilde{X}'^{(j)}-\widetilde{X}^{(j)}\|=O_P(n^{-1/4})$.